 Two weeks on, all seven patients had altered their diets as requested and opted for more green carbs.
 The diabetics had improved their blood sugar so dramatically that one of them was in part-remission.
 In two weeks his type 2 diabetes, which he had had for 17 years, was barely detectable.
 And six out of the seven lost half a stone or more.

-Personally, I’m not overweight, but if you are, the lesson here is that even small changes to your diet can make a big difference
+The lesson here is that even small changes to your diet can make a big difference.